The place for learning all things zlien

 This depends on the state where you’re working, your role on the job, and the type of job you’re working on.

 Usually, sending a preliminary notice is still beneficial even if the deadline has passed.
-Read this article: What Do I Do If I Miss My Preliminary Notice Deadline? and look up the rules in your state here.
+Look up the rules for your state here and read more in this article: What Do I Do If I Miss My Preliminary Notice Deadline?

 If you aren’t required to send a preliminary notice, it’s still good practice to send a visibility doc (read why here).
-You can click the green button Let Others Know You’re On the Job (top right corner of the project page) to send a voluntary Project Awareness Letter to other project stakeholders.
+You can click the green button Let others know you’re on the job (top right corner of the project page) to send a voluntary Project Awareness Letter to other project stakeholders.
+Click here to read more about Project Awareness Letters.

 Start your document order.
 Click the Create Document button from the Deadline section on the project page.